The Degrees of Freedom Regions of MIMO Broadcast, Interference, and Cognitive Radio Channels with No CSIT: The Cognitive Radio Channel

 \subsection{Channel Model}

-The CRC is an IC with degraded message sets \cite{Devroye}, \cite{WeiWu}.
-The input-output relationship of the CRC is same as that of the IC.
-The CRC differs from the IC just because of one assumption, i.e., in the CRC, it is assumed that one of the transmitters (here, the second, also called the cognitive transmitter) knows the message of the other transmitter non-causally.
-The receiver of the cognitive transmitter (CT) is called the cognitive receiver (CR) while the remaining transmitter-receiver pair is called the primary pair (PT and PR).
+The input-output relationship of the CRC is same as that of the MIMO IC.
+It differs from the IC because of one assumption, which is that one of the transmitters (here, the second transmitter, also called the cognitive transmitter) knows the message of the other `primary' transmitter non-causally.
+See Fig. \ref{fig: MIMO_2user_CRC}.
+The receiver of the cognitive transmitter (CT) is called the cognitive receiver (CR) while the other transmit-receive pair is called the primary pair (denoted as PT and PR, respectively).

-Because of the non-causal knowledge of the message of the primary transmitter, the cognitive transmitter, besides transmitting its own message, can also aid the primary transmitter to transmit its message.
+Because of the non-causal knowledge of the message of the PT at the CT, the CT, besides transmitting its own message, can also aid the PT to transmit its message.

-Since the channel model of CRC is the same as that of the IC except for one extra assumption, all the definitions in \ref{IC}.\ref{Channel Model IC} apply here as well.
+Since the channel model of CRC is the same as that of the IC except for one extra assumption, all the definitions in \ref{subsec: Channel Model IC} apply.
+However, we assume that the channel matrices $H^1(t)$ and $H^2(t)$ follow a distribution of type $\mathcal{D}_0(M_1 + M_2,N_1,N_2)$ and that the noise is AWGN.